 In Laserfiche, documents and folders are secured by inheriting entry access rights from their parent folders.
 However, entry access rights on folders only protect the documents they contain.
-Entry access rights set on a folder do not “stick” to a document if it is relocated to another folder.
-This is where VERS Classification Levels come in handy—these levels are considered a property of the document itself and will “stay” with a document as it is moved through a repository, ensuring that it cannot be moved to a less secure folder.
+Entry access rights do not “stick” to a document if it is relocated.
+This is where VERS Classification Levels come in handy—these levels are considered a property of the document itself and will “stay” with a document as it is moved through a repository.
 Thus, these levels safeguard Laserfiche entries from being accidentally moved into less secure areas of the repository.

 Users can assign numeric VERS Classification Levels on documents and folders in the Desktop Laserfiche Client or Web Access.
 Once an entry is assigned a classification level, it cannot be moved into a folder with a lower numeric level.